Background Effects and Custom Images

 Manual Upload of Custom Backgrounds

-Here’s how to upload custom images manually.
+While the GUI makes it easy to upload a background image, you can also do this manually.
 First, make sure that the target folder to hold the custom images exists.
 The easiest way to do this is to sign into Teams and start a meeting (in a channel or personal chat).
 Now use the Apply Background Effects option from the meeting menu and select one of the standard images.
 This action creates the folders used to store images on your workstation.
 Exit the meeting.

 On a PC, you can now select some suitable images and copy them to the %AppData%\Microsoft\Teams\Backgrounds\Uploads folder (Figure 5) and will then be able to select those images for a meeting background.